- Who do I contact if a streetlight is out?

 1. Who do I contact if a streetlight is out?

 The streetlight system in the City of Portage is owned and operated by Consumers Energy.
 The cost for the energy use is paid to Consumers Energy by City of Portage general revenue.
-If you notice a streetlight is out please call the Transportation and Utilities Department at (269) 329-4422
+If you notice a streetlight is out please visit the Consumers Energy website at www.consumersenergy.com.
+Those without access to a computer may call the City of Portage Transportation and Utilities Department at (269) 329-4422 to report a streetlight outage.

 2. How do I know where my property lines are?